Roadmap to Opioid Safety

 Opioid Safety Recommendations

-- Take lowest dose possible for the shortest duration possible
+- Take the lowest dose possible for the shortest duration possible

 - Do not share medications with family or friends